eander462/Blog-Post/R/Xrandr.md

 echo "monitor.txt" >> .bashrc
 ```

 And we're done!
 Now when you first run your terminal on start up, the monitor.txt program will run and set up your monitors correctly.
+This may have seemed like a lot, there we're really just three steps, and remembering how to get a script to run when you boot up your computer is a powerful tool, and will set you well on your way to be a cool linux hacker.

+This isn't the end of the blog.
+It would be the end of most blogs, but I'm usually left with a feeling that blog writings just know how to do everything, and don't struggle to figure out the complex topics their blogs deal with.
+I don't want that to be the case here.
+I was entirely new to linux when I tried to make my monitors work correctly, and it took me three days to work out how to run the few basic steps I've described.
+In the rest of this post, I want to show you to process of troubleshooting and discovery of the solution.
+I hope it will be helpful in soving the next issue that comes up.

+### But wait!
+How did you figure that out?